datacraft-dsc/DEPs/6/README.md

 The endpoint must accept

-- An HTTP GET request to `/jobs/jobid`
+- An HTTP GET request to `/jobs/job-id`
-- The path parameter `jobid` must be the value returned by the Invoke Async Operation response
+- The path parameter `job-id` must be the value returned by the Invoke Async Operation response

 #### Response